TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 We release a new LTS version every 12 months.
 If you want to be alerted about our next LTS release and what capabilities will be released within it, please sign up to our [mailing list](https://pages.tyk.io/long-term-support).

-We will release our teaser comms a month before the new LTS version gets released.
+We will release our preliminary communications a month before the new LTS version gets released.

 ---